 “You only teach what you practice and practice what you teach.”

-His teaching is informed by his deep understanding of yoga traditions and focuses on practice.
-His in-depth theoretical studies of Hatha Yoga have explored Hatha Yoga Pradipika, Hatha Ratnavali, Garanda Sanhita, Siva Sanhita, Hathayoga Rahasyam, Kurantaka Yoga, Kapala Kurantaka Yoga, and Yoga Rahasya..
+Dr Kumar’s teaching is informed by his deep understanding of yoga traditions and focuses on practice.
+His in-depth theoretical studies of Hatha Yoga have explored Hatha Yoga Pradipika, Hatha Ratnavali, Garanda Sanhita, Siva Sanhita, Hathayoga Rahasyam, Kurantaka Yoga, Kapala Kurantaka Yoga, and Yoga Rahasya.
 He is a trainer of yoga teacher trainers and yoga teachers and is an authority on the science of yoga and its diverse traditions and systems.

 He has studied meditation in Hindu, Yoga, Mahayana and Theravada Buddhist schools including monastic traditions in Thailand, Burma and Sri Lanka.
 He reads Sanskrit and Pali and has sourced and translated rare texts, exploring in particular the relationship between Yoga, Buddhism and Vedanta.
-He has been guiding meditation retreats in the UK and India since 2008, and has trained a group of UK teachers.
+Dr Kumar has been guiding meditation retreats in the UK and India since 2008 and has trained a group of UK teachers.
 In the UK he has given guest lectures at Imperial College London, University of London SOAS, Oxford Brookes University, Bath Royal Literary and Scientific Institution.

 “Yoga is many limbed, and is not to be confused with any form of religion.
 My aim is to restore the understanding of the relationship of different branches of traditional yoga so as to enable each person to make swift and effective progress”